 The LEO (Lafayette Extended Orientation) Program at Lafayette College provides support and guidance to new students during their first year.
 The LEOs are a group of sophomore, junior, and senior student leaders who are extensively trained to provide information and support to new students as they become Lafayette Leopards.

-Leos are encouraged to use their academic experiences, co-curricular involvement, and campus leadership to individually work with each of their assigned first-year students.
-You will first be introduced to your LEO during orientation weekend as they will be your Orientation Leader!
+LEOs are encouraged to use their academic experiences, co-curricular involvement, and campus leadership to individually work with each of their assigned first-year students.
+You will first be introduced to your LEO during orientation weekend, and they will be your orientation leader!
 Orientation weekend will kick off a semester full of fun events, learning objectives, and the opportunity to make meaningful connections with peers, professors, and staff.
-LEOs then will continue to be a resource to you as you begin to navigate your new intellectual community.
+LEOs will continue to be a resource to you as you navigate your new intellectual community.
 They will encourage you to explore your new community both socially and academically.
-It is not uncommon to develop a relationship with your Leo that continues past your first year at Lafayette.
+It is not uncommon to develop a relationship with your LEO that continues past your first year at Lafayette.

 Resident Advisors (RAs)